DigitalArcPlatform/documentation/docs/duringEvent/checkin/checkin.md

 Be sure to welcome and introduce yourself and the event to contributors.
 Some may be encountering you or your group for the first time and may not know the purpose of your event.
 Below is a script you can use or adapt to explain:

 "Welcome!
-As part of the **(EVENT TITLE)**, we are creating a digital community archive showcasing an important object and associated memories that will contribute to the history of the culture center. **Are you interested in contributing to the archive and do you have an object – a photo, letter, video, story, or memory – that you would like to share?**"
+As part of the **(EVENT TITLE)**, we are creating a digital community archive showcasing an important object and associated memories that will contribute to the community's. **Are you interested in contributing to the archive and do you have an object – a photo, letter, video, story, or memory – that you would like to share?**"

-- Refer to [example flyer] and talk through options.
+- Talk through options.
+You may not be able to digitize a VHS tape, but you can take a born-digital video.
+You may not be able to digitize an entire scrapbook so you will need to work with the community members on identifying aspects of the scrapbook that are most important to the story they plan to share.
 If you are unsure, ask a coordinator for help.

 **If they have a contribution:**

 1. Ask to see their object to make sure you can capture it.
-This will depend on your [digitization and photography]({{site.url}}{{site.baseurl}}/docs/duringEvent/digital/digital.html) limitations.
+This will depend on your [digitization and photography]({{site.url}}{{site.baseurl}}/docs/duringEvent/digital/digital.html) abilities.
 1. Go over the process with them.
-This will depend on your particular event, but be sure to explain what limitations there are, where to go, and how long the process will take.
+This will depend on your particular event, but be sure to explain what is possible (e.g., short or long interviews), where to go, and how long the process will take.
 For instance:

-	- "For video, the process should take about 30 minutes, of which only 10-15 minutes would actively involve you.
-You will work with the video digitizers to indicate what up-to-30 minute chunk to digitize and you will record a video narration that should last about 5 minutes."
-	- "For non-video items, the process should take about 10 minutes from start-to-finish for each item.
+	- "The process should take about 15 minutes from start-to-finish for each item (assuming a focused oral history interview).
 After you complete check-in, you will go to the digitization station and then to the oral history interview station.
 The last stop is check-out.  "

 1. Direct the contributor to [sign-in](#sign-in) **for each object.**
 1. Introduce the appropriate guide to the contributor.